MODELING TIPS

 SOME FINISHED BUILDINGS WITH VARIOUS COLORS!

-Above - Spackle with forest green paint avoiding the bricked areas, window decor and door painted with a reddish-brown.
+Above - Spackled with forest green paint avoiding the bricked areas.
+Window decor and door painted with a reddish-brown.

 All washed with a sepia!

-Above - Spackle with white paint avoiding the bricked areas, window decor and door painted with a reddish-brown.
+Above - Spackled with white paint avoiding the bricked areas.
+Window decor and door painted with a reddish-brown.
 Awning added and painted an off white, all washed with a sepia!